Safeguarding is Everyone's Responsibility

 Working together to safeguard children

-The Prevent duty
+The prevent duty

-NEW January 2025 : A guide on Female Genital Mutilation (FGM)
+A guide to Female GenItal Mutilation (FGM)

 Categories of abuse

-NSPCC Website
+NSPCC website

-Safeguarding children and protecting professionals in early years settings: online safety guidance for practitioners
+Safeguarding children and protecting professionals in early years settings: Online safety guidance for practitioners

-NEW January 2025 : Safeguarding and Child protection factsheet for managers
+Safeguarding and Child protection factsheet for managers

 What are the key principles of safeguarding ?